gnembon/fabric-carpet/docs/scarpet/language/SystemFunctions.md

 ### `replace(string, regex, repl?); replace_first(string, regex, repl?)`

-Replaces all, or first occurence of a regular expression in the string with `repl` expression, or nothing, if not specified.
+Replaces all, or first occurrence of a regular expression in the string with `repl` expression, or nothing, if not specified.
 To use escape characters (`\(`,`\+`,...), metacharacters (`\d`,`\w`,...), or position anchors (`\b`,`\z`,...) in your regular expression, use two backslashes.

 <pre>